 As you can see, keywords have a lot to do to meet both your needs and those of your searchers.
 Of course, they’re really the same thing.
 When people find what they need in search results, and come to your site and convert, then everybody’s happy.

-So how do you come up with a list of keywords you can use?
+So how do you come up with a list of words and phrases you can use?

 The first step is easy: brainstorm.

 While you’re at it, think about seed keywords.
 These are phrases that don’t have a modifier, and they’re the building blocks of your keyword list.
-For example, “health insurance” is a seed keyword, while “health insurance benefits calculator” is a long tail keyword.
+For example, “health insurance” is a seed keyword, while “health insurance benefits calculator” is long tail.

 Find related terms by using LSIGraph, mentioned earlier.
-Just type your search term into the box and you’ll get a long list of related terms to add to your keyword spreadsheet.
+Just type your search term into the box and you’ll get a long list of related terms to add to your list.

 To find keywords in Google Analytics, go to Acquisition » All Traffic » Channels and click on Organic Search in the table.